 Nutritional Yeast—or “nooch” as it’s affectionately called—is a truly magical ingredient idolized by vegans everywhere.
-Despite the off-putting name and bizarre appearance, nooch somehow manages to win over the hearts and palate of (almost) all those who give it a chance.
+Despite the off-putting name and bizarre appearance, nutritional yeast somehow manages to win over the hearts and palates of almost all those who give it a chance.

 Today we’re going to dive into what this crazy ingredient is, how it’s used, where you can find it and more.
 Buckle up and get ready for a cheesy ride!

-Nooch is a deactivated yeast that comes in the form of yellow flakes and can be used as a condiment or in recipes for cheesy sauces, cheesy soups, and beyond.
+Nutritional yeast is a deactivated yeast that comes from saccharomyces cerevisiae, also known as baker’s or brewer’s yeast.
+It comes in the form of yellow flakes and can be used as a condiment or in recipes for cheesy sauces, cheesy soups, and beyond.

 A quick search online will provide infinite recipe ideas that make great use of nooch.
-The most common has to be vegan macaroni and cheese.
-Other winners include cheesy broccoli soup, nooch-encrusted tofu, cheesy Brussels sprouts, nooch sprinkled on popcorn, and beyond.
-Needless to say, nooch is a great vegan pantry staple.
+The most common has to be vegan macaroni and cheese, but the recipe options using nooch are endless.
+Here are a few of our favorite nutritional yeast recipes: